jaymzee/docker/hello-world/README.md

-tiny docker image
+## tiny docker image
-prints hello world
-only 284 bytes
+executes hello world program and the image is only 284 bytes